 Everyone knows that accidents happen.
-If you have a child or children, you’ll be no stranger to dealing with small accidents.
-Grazed knees from falling after running too fast or little bumps and bruises.
-These kinds of accidents are common and luckily, rarely cause any lasting damage.
-However, more serious accidents can and do happen in the home.
-Child safety is incredibly important, not only to be aware yourself of the risks and hazards but to educate your children and make them aware as well.
+If you have children, you’ll be no stranger to dealing with small accidents -grazed knees from falling after running too fast or minor bumps and bruises.
+These kinds of accidents are common and, luckily, rarely cause any lasting damage.
+However, more severe accidents can and do happen in the home.

 For more information about Child Safety Week, visit Child Accident Prevention Trust.